IanWold/Metalsharp/Metalsharp.Documentation/quickstart.md

 ### Plugins

-Plugins are invoked by calling `MetalsharpDirectory.Use`.
+Plugins are invoked by calling `MetalsharpProject.Use`.
 Using the `Frontmatter` plugin as an example, there are three ways to call a plugin:

 1. By referencing its type